 Sustainability and eco-friendly practices are important to many countries around the world.
 Many countries realize how important it is to replenish what you use and try to use less of it.
 Other countries, do not feel this way.
 Whether it is because they are interested in bigger profits, bigger production, or simply getting by, they do not place much importance on eco-friendly ways.
-Take a look at the best and worst countries in eco-friendly practices to compare.
+Take a look more higher deposits at the best and worst countries in eco-friendly practices to compare.

 The Top Eco Friendly Countries